 Are artists precarized in Norway too?

-Read a new series of texts Somewhere in Between: On the Challenges of Artworld in Norway, which is the outcome of František Fekete's curatorial research into the Oslo art scene
+Read a new series of texts Somewhere in Between: On the Challenges of the Artworld in Norway, which is the outcome of František Fekete's curatorial research into the Oslo art scene

 The series seeks to answer these and other questions through interviews and essays by authors associated with the platform Verdensrommet, who in their work and activities thematize, explore, and question the existence of borders.